-- 8.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Port Curtis Road or Mackay Street. - 8.2 A Contingency Plan must be prepared and implemented for the site.
-The plan must demonstrate that the subject development will not increase the flood debris loading of flood waters nor result in environmental harm.
-The Plan must also include details of how the owner of the land will collect possessions, clear the site and vacate the property in a flood event.
-The principles of the Contingency Plan will be entered against Lot 5 SP238735 as a property note.
+8.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Glencoe Street.